 High levels of stress can take a toll on your health, especially if you’re trying to lose weight and get in shape.
 Constant stress is linked to increased hormones such as cortisol that increase appetite, promote weight gain and fat storage, and disrupt your sleep.
 One university study from South Korea found that foam rolling can lower levels of the stress hormone cortisol.

-- It can prevent injury.
+Regular foam rolling can prevent injury.

 Injury prevention isn’t just about being careful, but about being proactive.
-A consistent routine of stretching and foam rolling can help keep pesky and painful injuries linked with tightness and overuse, like the iliotibial band, at bay by loosening up the muscles.
-Studies have concluded that loosening up the muscles increases the compliance of the muscle-tendon unit, therefore preventing the body from demanding energy absorption and release that can exceed the capacity of the muscle-tendon unit that leads to injury.
+A consistent routine of stretching and foam rolling can help keep pesky and painful injuries linked with tightness and overuse, as the iliotibial band, at bay by loosening up the muscles.
+Studies have concluded that loosening up the muscles increases the compliance of the muscle-tendon unit, therefore preventing the body from demanding energy absorption and release that can exceed the capacity of the muscle-tendon unit that leading to injury.

 By increasing flexibility and blood flow, foam rolling can inhibit soreness.
 A 2015 study conducted by the National Athletic Trainer’s Association concluded that foam rolling was significantly effective in lessening muscle fatigue and soreness.

 Foam rolling can increase flexibility.

 Loosening up your muscles through foam rolling can boost their elasticity.
 The more flexible the muscles, the more power they can produce.
 In fact, a 2014 study found that foam rolling even increased an athlete’s range of motion.

 Proper blood circulation is important on a multitude of levels.
 Massages work to improve circulation through the arteries, veins, and capillaries in your body, which allows them to receive more oxygen to feel refreshed.
 One study conducted by the National Athletic Trainer’s Association found that arterial stiffness was decreased while the vascular endothelial function was increased after using a foam roller.